© Copyright 2014-2017 David Dilworth

 “It can’t be done” declared Don, the sage, well-respected, commercial fisherman who's fished these British Columbia's coast since a child, almost daily.
 He announced it, not so much an opinion, more as an unarguable fact, like gravity.

 His rock solid view of my proposed sailing expedition was echoed by every other local expert I posed it to: six offshore sailors, five fish-er-men, four commercial guides, three wildland rangers, two kayakers -- and a tug captain in a bear tree. (just kidding, about the bear tree.)

 What were they all so pessimistic about ?

 Well, I love waterfalls !

-Worse, the “easiest” hikes take you through some serious Grizzly bear front-yards with lots of moms and cubs.
+Worse, the "easiest" hikes are all off-trail, steep and take you through some serious Grizzly bear front-yards with lots of moms and cubs.
 (I only refer to these beloved megafauna due to their occasionally inconvenient sense of humor/lunch.)
-In addition —“There is no water along the trail and it is defended by legions of voracious bugs.”
+In addition --"There is no water along the trail and it is defended by legions of voracious bugs."

-Not to mention you need to climb several five to six thousand foot rugged, near-vertical, glacier packed mountain passes; off trails of course.
-At the time that didn’t sound quite enough fun for me.
+Not to mention you need to climb several five to six thousand foot rugged, near-vertical, glacier packed mountain passes.
+At the time that didn't sound quite enough fun for me.

 So should I fly in by floatplane ?